OData/v3ProtocolDocument/OData Atom Format.markdown

 # 4. Primitive Types in Atom #

-OData Atom and XML payloads serialize primitive types as shown in the table below, where:
+OData Atom and XML payloads serialize primitive types as shown in the table below.

-For full synax rules, see [OData:Uri](odatauriconventions):
+For full sytnax rules, see [OData:Uri](odatauriconventions):

 <table border="1" cellspacing="0" cellpadding="0">
     <tr>